Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/slidecollection/addfrompdf/_index.md

 ---
 title: addFromPdf
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/slidecollection/addfrompdf/
+url: /php-java/aspose.slides/slidecollection/addfrompdf/
 ---

-## addFromPdf(String path)  function
+## addFromPdf(String path)  method

  Creates slides from the PDF document and adds them to the end of the collection.